 Creating considered working areas will become an integral part of residential design.

 – Client spending

-At Kassavello this period has been a time for reflection and gratitude but as the world emerges into a new era we are excited to be part of the an industry taking a fresh approach to design and reconsidering the impact that it plays in all of our lives.
+At Kassavello this period has been a time for reflection and gratitude but as the world emerges into a new era we are excited to be part of the industry taking a fresh approach to design and reconsidering the impact that it plays in all of our lives.

 If you liked to read this article about the interior design industry, feel free to share it with your team, friends, family, and colleagues.
 Let’s spread the word.
 Let’s keep connected.